JoseLOrtizJr/ad-on-azure/README.md

 ## Main Objectives

-- Initialize Active Directory Domain Services and promote our main machine to Domain Controller on Windows Server 2022.
+- Initialize our main machine and promote to Domain Controller on Windows Server 2022.
 - Initialize and connect to our domain our secondary machine using Windows 10.